| What

 Agency is all the buzz these days on Martha's Vineyard.

-For years, the consumer has been lead to believe "My Realtor
+For years, the consumer has been lead to believe "My realtor

 is my best friend".
 I feel this statement has been rather